 Does anything tend to interfere with your ability to keep your healthy habits or your happiness?

 Yes!
 There are so many reasons to feel jarred or off course these days.
 The news, the pandemic, family expectations, and the fast-paced nature of life all interfere with my ability to stay steady and grounded.

 Have you ever been hit by a lightning bolt, where you made a major change very suddenly, as a consequence of reading a book, a conversation with a friend, a milestone birthday, a health scare, etc.?

 I would say that the events of and after 9/11 became watershed moments for me.
 It became clear to me that I should use the privileges I had to work on behalf of my community.
 At the time, South Asians, along with Muslims and Arabs, were experiencing high levels of hate violence, discrimination, and profiling.
 The events of 9/11 and after forged a path that I’ve been on for 20 years now.

 Is there a particular motto or saying that you’ve found very helpful?

 There are many but one that I’m sitting with right now is “Start close in” which is the beginning of a poem by David Whyte.
-It is a reminder to have a conversations with myself, to follow my own voice, to listen closely to myself - so that I can also do the same with the people I care about in my life.
+It is a reminder to have conversations with myself, to follow my own voice, and to listen closely to myself – so that I can also do the same with the people I care about in my life.